paulfoley/Udacity_Nanodegree-Full_Stack/Blog/README.md

 ## Project Overview

-In this project, we will use [Google App Engine](https://cloud.google.com/appengine/) to create a simple blog that allows a user to enter a title and blog post, store the post, and display the blog.
+In this project, we will create a simple blog that allows a user to enter a subject and blog post, store the post, and display the blog.
+We'll deploy and host our blog using use [Google App Engine](https://cloud.google.com/appengine/).

 ## Getting Started